 All bodies change over time, but some changes are more drastic than others.
 If you lose a large amount of weight or have a child, your abdominal area experiences some big changes.
 A common result of these changes is excess skin in your midsection, which can lead to poor body-image and lower self-esteem.

 The tummy tuck procedure offered by Dr. Sacha Obaid at North Texas Plastic Surgery removes this excess tissue and tightens your abdominal muscles, improving your figure and helping to restore your confidence.
 For a free consultation and discussion of your body contouring options, please call 817-416-8080 today.
-We welcome patients throughout the Dallas area to our offices in Southlake and Plano.
+We welcome patients to our offices in Dallas, Southlake, and Plano.